AaronWatson2975/apollo-client-state-example/README.md

-# Apollo Reactive Var Example
+# Apollo Client State Example

-This is the example code for the Medium article "Apollo useReactiveVar Hook"
+This is the example code for the Medium article "Apollo Client State in Just a Few Lines of Code"

 ## Running